 ARTIST BIO

 Camilla Howalt (b.
-1968) works with layered, constructed surfaces, exploring the intersections of time, material, and perception.
-Across media, her practice attends to the traces surfaces hold - through mark-making, studies of front, back, and in-between, and processes such as drawing, painting, photography, pyrography, drilling and embroidery.
-Each work functions as a depth field: a space where multiple temporal and material layers coexist, revealing themselves gradually through careful looking.
+1968) works with layered, constructed surfaces that operate through time, material, and perception.
+Across media, the work attends to traces held by surfaces through mark-making, studies of front, back, and in-between, and processes including drawing, painting, photography, pyrography, drilling, and embroidery.
+Each work functions as a depth field in which multiple temporal and material layers coexist, becoming legible gradually through sustained viewing.